AdvenaHQ/supacache/README.md

 ```

 ### 🚩 Type-Safe Supabase SSR Wrapper for Next.js apps
 For enhanced type-safety and extensibility in **Next.js** Typescript apps, you can use this initialiser hook that we created.
-This comes from our private Supabase utility package, which is an extremely powerful, type-safe extender for the Supabase client, which we use in our production apps.
+This comes from the [@advenahq/supabase-js package](https://github.com/AdvenaHQ/supabase-js), which is an extremely powerful, type-safe extension of the supabase-js client, which we use in our production apps.
 We're in the process of open-sourcing the entire package, but for now, here's a modified implementation for this project:

 ```typescript
 import { createServerClient } from "@supabase/ssr";